 14) Content Marketing Continues to Dominate SEO

-Content marketing is so important that 88% of B2B content marketers agree that creating content makes their audience view their organization as a credible and trusted resource:
+In fact, content marketing is so important that 88% of B2B content marketers agree that creating content makes their audience view their organization as a credible and trusted resource:

 Stats from Content Marketing Institute:

-- 615 million devices now use ad blockers, which means your ads are not being seen by as many people
+- 615 million devices now use ad blockers, which means your ads are not being seen by as many people.

-- Content marketing rakes in conversion rates 6x higher than other methods
+- Content marketing rakes in conversion rates 6x higher than other methods.

 - How to Build a High-Performance Content Marketing Strategy